People want more retirement savings, and they need help with how to get there.

 Low-cost index funds can reduce fund-related operating expenses and could help your employees build more savings over time.Learn More

-Investors should consider carefully information contained in the prospectus, including investment objectives, risks, charges, and expenses.
+Investors should carefully consider information contained in the prospectus, including investment objectives, risks, charges, and expenses.
 You can request a prospectus by calling Schwab at 1-800-435-4000.
 Please read the prospectus carefully before investing.
 Past performance does not guarantee future performance.

-Remember that cost is only one consideration when making an investment decision and an investor may give up the opportunity to outperform the market by not being in an actively managed fund.
+Remember that cost is only one consideration when making an investment decision, and an investor may give up the opportunity to outperform the market by not being in an actively managed fund.

 * Schwab refers to Schwab Retirement Plan Services, Inc. and Schwab Retirement Plan Services Company.